There are a few stigmas when it comes to being or having an only child.

 You can probably afford to send one child to a private school.

 It’s much easier to be able to afford to send one child to a private school, whereas it might be a stretch to afford to send two or more kids to a private school.
-Even if private school is not on the card for you and your family, schools have different technology requirements, from laptops to tablets which can start adding up fast.
+Even if private high school education is not on the cards for you and your family, schools have different technology requirements, from laptops to tablets which can start adding up fast.

 You can afford to have more frequent holidays.